groboclown/petronia/docs/events.md

 The event ID and target ID MUST have a length > 0 and < 2048 bytes (encoded UTF-8).
 The JSON contents must have a length > 2 and < 65536 bytes (encoded UTF-8).
 The binary blob can be zero length, but cannot exceed 10485760 bytes (10 mb).

+Note that the source ID isn't required by the event objects themselves, but the brokers use this to validate the security privileges of the requestor.